OneKGPd-MCP

 Key Features

-real-time access to 138 044 724 unique variants and about 442 billion individual genotypes in 3202 samples
+• real-time access to 138 044 723 unique variants and ~442 billion individual genotypes

-variant, sample, and genotype selection based on coordinates, annotations, zygosity
+• variant, sample and genotype selection based on coordinates, annotations, zygosity

-Remote MCP service is available online via Streamable HTTP:
+Remote MCP service via Streamable HTTP:

 Architecture